trustbloc/orb/README.md

   -b, --batch-writer-timeout string                 Maximum time (in millisecond) in-between cutting batches.Alternatively, this can be set with the following environment variable: BATCH_WRITER_TIMEOUT
   -c, --cas-type string                             The type of the Content Addressable Storage (CAS).
 Supported options: local, ipfs.
 For local, the storage provider specified by database-type will be used.
 For ipfs, the node specified by ipfs-url will be used.
 This is a required parameter.
 Alternatively, this can be set with the following environment variable: CAS_TYPE
       --cid-version string                          The version of the CID format to use for generating CIDs.
 Supported options: 0, 1.
 If not set, defaults to 1.Alternatively, this can be set with the following environment variable: CID_VERSION (default "1")
+      --data-expiry-check-interval string           How frequently to check for (and delete) any expired data.
+For example, a setting of '1m' will cause the expiry service to run a check every 1 minute.
+Defaults to 1 minute if not set.
+Alternatively, this can be set with the following environment variable: DATA_EXPIRY_CHECK_INTERVAL
       --database-prefix string                      An optional prefix to be used when creating and retrieving underlying databases.
 Alternatively, this can be set with the following environment variable: DATABASE_PREFIX
   -t, --database-type string                        The type of database to use for everything except key storage.
 Supported options: mem, couchdb, mongodb.
 Alternatively, this can be set with the following environment variable: DATABASE_TYPE
   -v, --database-url string                         The URL of the database.
 Not needed if using memstore.
 For CouchDB, include the username:password@ text if required.
 Alternatively, this can be set with the following environment variable: DATABASE_URL